 Joel A. Feinleib, Staff Economist

-Joel Feinleib joined the Advisory Board as Staff Economist in 2005 focusing on long-term financing issues, reform proposals, and empirical research.
-He previously worked as a research consultant and policy analyst in Washington D.C. and Chicago specializing in the economic, demographic and statistical analysis of social policy issues including welfare policy, drug control policy, environmental health and HIV/AIDS prevention.
-He holds a B.S. in Economics from the University of Pennsylvania and a Masters in Public Policy Studies from the University of Chicago.
+Joel Feinleib joined the Advisory Board as Staff Economist in 2005 and focuses on trust fund financing, retirement security, retirement and disability policy reform and quantitative data analysis.
+He serves as executive director of the quadrennial Technical Panel on Assumptions and Methods, an independent group of experts commissioned by the Social Security Advisory Board to evaluate the official projections of Social Security financing.
+He previously worked as a research consultant and policy analyst in Washington D.C. and Chicago, Illinois specializing in the economic, demographic and statistical analysis of social policy issues.
+He holds a B.S. in Economics from the University of Pennsylvania Wharton School and a Masters in Public Policy Studies from the University of Chicago.

 Alec Moore, Research Assistant

 Alec Moore joined the Advisory Board as a research assistant in June 2013 after teaching for two years on the Navajo Nation in New Mexico through Teach for America.
 Between his two years of teaching he interned at a consulting firm in Philadelphia, examining and making recommendations regarding the city’s public education system.
 During college, he spent a semester abroad at the University of Melbourne in Australia, where he studied corporate finance and competition and strategy.
 He holds a Bachelor’s Degree in Economics from Grinnell College.